shunkenney/DPE-MVS/README.md

 dpe_mvs(
    dense_folder="path/to/DPEprepared/folder",  # type: str.
    gpu_index=0,        # Optional. type: int. default = 0.
-   fusion=False,   # Optional. type: bool, default = False.
+   verbose=True    # Optional.
+If True, log will be printed. fusion=False,   # Optional. type: bool, default = False.
 If True, point clouds file (.ply) will be created, which causes overhead. viz=False,   # Optional. type: bool, default = False.
 If True, all visualization info will be saved, which causes overhead. depth=True,   # Optional. type: bool, default = False.
 If True, depth.npy will be created, which causes overhead.